jt14den/better-research-software/episodes/04-code-readability.md

 ### Remove an unused variable

 Find and remove an unused variable in our code.
+Then, commit the updated code to the git repo.

 ::: solution